The Museum

 Trains and Trolleys

 At the height of the Civil War, with unity so much on his mind, President Abraham Lincoln sought a way to connect and secure the great expanse of our nation.
 It came in the form of the transcontinental railroad.
 With it came a host of smaller railroads going through towns like Lansing, Maltby, Pope, Ettenson, Delaware, Richardson, Wadsworth, and Bain City.
 Some of these towns are but a memory today.
-Lansing saw all of these railroads making their way through Delaware Township, to include the Kansas City-Western Railway Co.
+Lansing saw all of these railroads making their way through Delaware Township, including the Kansas City-Western Railway Co.
 From timetables to engineering documents, maps to books, we offer a wealth of railroad information.

 The Coal Mines